amethyst/amethyst/README.md

 ## Usage

+**Linux developers: the libasound2-dev package will be required to compile Amethyst.**

 Read the [online book][bk] for a comprehensive tutorial to using Amethyst.
 There is also an online crate-level [API reference][ar].

 [bk]: https://www.amethyst.rs/book/master/html/

-Linux developers: the libasound2-dev package will be required to compile amethyst.

 ## Quick Example